kimberrypi/gatsby-hasura-starter/README.md

   Gatsby-Hasura Starter Boilerplate
 </h1>

 This is a boilerplate for a Gatsby app paired with a Hasura project as the backend.

+The sample app is a simple to do list that demonstrates both query and mutation from the linked Hasura project.
+View the sample app at: [ghs.ksmorano.com](ghs.ksmorano.com)

 ## ⚙️ Setup